bigjosh/DYI-Replacement-Motormount-for-ELEV-8/README.md

 http://a360.co/2clur11

-...and again exported as a DXF...
+...which I converted to a sketch (to 2D-ify it) and again exported as a DXF...

 [721-80304 - Face F360.dxf](721-80304 - Face F360.dxf)